-The manufacturers of eco-friendly glitter brand have thrown their support behind a project to promote sustainability at music festivals.
+The manufacturers of an eco-friendly festival glitter brand have thrown their support behind a project to promote sustainability at music festivals.

 Ronald Britton, the makers of Bioglitter™, are helping fund a new report and knowledge hub, designed to provide inspiration and best practice on reducing the environmental impact of the festival market.